RankSys/RankSys/README.md

 }
 ~~~

-In the current version of the framework, three sub-classes of `ItemNovelty` are included to represent the popularity complement (PC), free discovery (FD) and profile distance (PD) item novelty models defined in (Vargas and Castells 2011) and (Vargas 2015).
+In the current version of the framework, three sub-classes of `ItemNovelty` are included to represent the popularity complement (PC), free discovery (FD) and profile distance (PD) item novelty models defined in (Vargas and Castells 2011) and in Chapter 4 of (Vargas 2015).

 ### Distance-Based Metrics and Re-Ranking Strategies

-For better readability of the code, the intra-list distance-based metrics and re-ranking algorithms of (Vargas and Castells 2011) and Chapter 4 in (Vargas 2015) do not extend from the previous item novelty model package and are separated in its own package `es.uam.eps.ir.ranksys.diversity.distance`.
+For better readability of the code, the intra-list distance-based metrics and re-ranking algorithms in (Vargas and Castells 2011) and in Chapter 4 of (Vargas 2015) do not extend from the previous item novelty model package and are separated in its own package `es.uam.eps.ir.ranksys.diversity.distance`.
 This package defines an `ItemDistanceModel` for considering different definitions for the distance between items:
 ~~~
 public interface ItemDistanceModel<I> {
     public double dist(I i, I j);